Skip to Content

 To make this easy pizza dough, you will need:

-• Quick-rise yeast.
-Quick rise yeast is a type of instant yeast that is formulated to activate quicker than traditional instant yeast.
-It is sold by Fleischmann’s under the name RapidRise yeast or you can find it from Red Star under the name Quick-Rise yeast.
+• Instant yeast.
+You can also use active dry yeast if you activate it in warm water first.
+If you want a quick pizza dough recipe, use Quick rise yeast which is a sub category of instant yeast that is formulated to activate quicker than traditional instant yeast.
+It is sold by Fleischmann’s under the name RapidRise or you can find it from Red Star under the name Quick-Rise.

 • Water.
 The water should be warm (not hot).
 It should be about the temperature you would have for a baby’s bath water.

 • Sugar.
-You don’t need the sugar to activate the yeast, however it does speed the process up and it adds a layer of flavor to the dough.
+A pinch of sugar will help speed the process up and it adds a layer of flavor to the dough.

 • Salt.
 Salt enhances the texture and flavor of the dough.

 That’s it!
-These ingredients work magic together to create an all-purpose flour pizza dough that you can enjoy in no time.
+These ingredients work magic together to create a pizza dough that you can enjoy in no time.

 Ingredients needed for quick rise pizza dough.